 With the looming global population crisis, it is more important now than ever that students understand what factors influence population dynamics.
-We present three learning modules with authentic, student-centered investigations that explore rates of population growth and the importance of resources.
-These interdisciplinary modules integrate biology, mathematics, and computer-literacy concepts aligned with the Next Generation Science Standards.
-The activities are appropriate for middle and high school science classes and for introductory college-level biology courses.
-The modules incorporate experimentation, data collection and analysis, drawing conclusions, and application of studied principles to explore factors affecting population dynamics in fruit flies.
-The variables explored include initial population structure, food availability, and space of the enclosed population.
-In addition, we present a computational simulation in which students can alter the same variables explored in the live experimental modules to test predictions on the consequences of altering the variables.
-Free web-based graphing (Joinpoint) and simulation software (NetLogo) allows students to work at home or at school.
+The purpose of this paper is to present three learning modules offering authentic, student-centered investigations that explore rates of population growth and the importance of resources.
+These interdisciplinary modules integrate biology, mathematics, and computer literacy concepts aligned with the Next Generation Science Standards.
+Activities are appropriate for middle and secondary science classes, and introductory college level biology courses.
+Modules use fruit flies (Drosophila melanogaster) to model and measure population dynamics.
+Variables explored include initial population structure, food availability, and space of the enclosed population.
+Modules investigations incorporate experimentation, data collection and analysis, drawing conclusions, and application of studied principles to explore factors affecting population dynamics.
+In addition, we present a computational simulations where students can alter the same variables explored in the live experimental modules to test predictions in the consequences of altering the variables.
+Free webbased graphing (Joinpoint) and simulation software (NetLogo) allows students to work at home or at school.